deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Pretrained models
 ~~~~~~~~~~~~~~~~~

-DeepPavlov provides a wide range of pretrained models and skills.
+DeepPavlov provides a wide range of pretrained models.
 See :doc:`features overview </features/overview>` for more info.
 Please
 note that most of our models are trained on specific datasets for
 specific tasks and may require further training on your data.